s-damian/anchor-nft-ticketing/README.md

 anchor build && anchor deploy
 ```

+> This step is crucial after updating the Program ID to ensure that the deployed program matches the updated configuration.

 ### IDL Setup

 Copy the IDL (Interface Definition Language) file into the Next.js App: